dominait/vscode-front-end-extensions/css-extensions/Readme.md

-# VSCode Code Extensions I Like Using When Writing CSS.
+# VSCode Code CSS  Extensions.

 I have a few favourite extensions that I like to use listed below.
 I reccomend that you install them and try them out for yourself.
 I have included the links to the extensions but it is easier just to open up the extension tab in VSCode and install them.
 Each extension comes with a Readme file that will explain how to use and configure the plugin.